You Might Consider Brainspotting if You:

 Brainspotting creates space for deep healing — from the inside out.

-What is Brainspotting therapy for?
+What is Brainspotting Therapy for?

 What Can Be Worked on in Brainspotting?